thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 # Clashing HOTP CIDs
 {: #sec:clash }

-HOTP behaves like a PRF, thus uniformly distributing the produced CIDs across the 32-bit space.  {{tab:clash}} presents the probability to end up with two separate sessions having the same HOTP CID when the number of concurrent sessions is increased.
+HOTP behaves like a PRF, thus uniformly distributing the produced CIDs across the 32-bit space.  {{tab:clash}} presents the probability to end up with two separate sessions having the same HOTP CID when the number of concurrent sessions and/or the length of the CIDs sequence is increased.

 | Sessions x window_size | Collision probability                        |
 |:---------------------- |:---------------------------------------------|